Mortgage Free House

 • Repeat every 24 months.

-• Build the same house (so that you know the cost) on a comparable lot, in a comparable area, reducing the amount you need to borrow by the profit from each sale, and in 8 years, you could have a Mortgage FREE house.
+• Build the same house (so that you know the cost) on a comparable lot, in a comparable area, reducing the amount you need to borrow by the profit from each sale, and in 8 years, you could be Mortgage FREE.

 Depending on your tax bracket and on how long you held an asset before selling it, you may pay about one-third to one-half less tax than you would have paid on the same amount if you had earned it as salary.